CounterpartyXCP/Documentation/Introduction/about_counterparty.md

 **Counterparty is:**

-* a feature-complete toolkit for designing decentralized applications, financial instruments, and markets
+* a protocol layer that exists inside the Bitcoin blockchain
-* a standardized implementation for creating advanced Bitcoin transactions
+* a feature-complete toolkit for designing decentralized applications and financial instruments
-* a method for proof-of-publication and proof-of-ownership with the security of the Bitcoin network
+* a method for proof-of-publication and proof-of-ownership with the same security as Bitcoin
 * a peer-to-peer system for creating and trading tokens without any counterparty risk
-* 100% free, open-source software
+* _100% free software_

 In accordance with Satoshi's philosophy, the Counterparty protocol was launched in January 2014 without raising any funds and began with functioning source code instead of hype.
 Initially, the core developers were anonymous.
 To learn more, read [about XCP](about_xcp.md).